Radu-Maris/Game-Management-System/README.md

-A java desktop application meant to track how many hours the user spends in each game.
+A java desktop application meant to track how many hours the user spends in various games.
 The app was developed using Java and PostgreSQL for database storage.
 ***
 <p align="center" width="100%">